SpecXMaster Technical Report: Experiment

-Finally, the workflow baseline remains below the learned agent in both final accuracy and decision-related metrics.
-This gap indicates that the observed gains do not come merely from having access to the same tools, but from learning how to use them adaptively through RL.
+Finally, the fixed GPT-5.2 workflow remains below both learned agents across all reported metrics and spectrum settings.
+For example, its hit@1 scores are 0.651, 0.433, and 0.437, compared with 0.783, 0.515, and 0.511 for SpecXMaster (RL).
+Similar gaps are observed in Format Validity and Case judgement.
+This comparison indicates that the gains do not arise merely from access to the same tools.
+Instead, they result from learning a domain-aligned policy for using those tools adaptively, with RL providing further improvements in prediction accuracy, behavioral stability, and sequential decision making.